HOW TO: Beat bullying during restructures

 So I don't know why it is.
 But during restructures, bullying seems to rear its ugly head.
 Now, the problem is that you are often trying to support your people and build a future vision, a future strategy.
 You're trying to set up your team and your company in the best way possible for the future.
 And unfortunately all this bullying, gossip, rumours... can really undermine staff morale and people's desire to want to stay in the company, and also their support of the change and their overall performance.

-I'm Lata Hamilton, the Founder and Head Coach of Passion Pioneers.
-I'm an accredited Change Manager, NLP Practitioner, and Career Change Coach.
-And this is the first article in our 15-part Reimagine Restructures Blog Series.
+I'm Lata Hamilton, Change Leadership and Confidence expert.
+And this is the first article in my 15-part Reimagine Restructures Blog Series.

 Why does bullying occur during restructures?

 You might have managers that just aren't coping, maybe because they have tasks and responsibilities as part of the restructure.
 They might be the ones forming the new team structure or having the difficult conversations.
 And they might not feel like they're equipped or comfortable to perform these tasks and responsibilities.
 And for a lot of managers - they might be scared of their own role.
 They might actually be fearful of their own place and then this impacts the whole team.

 The will to survive